 Edmonton took a step in the right direction last season despite finishing 21 points out of a Western Conference playoff berth.
 After consecutive seasons with an NHL-low 62 points, the Oilers improved their record to 32-40-10 for 72 points -- and ended up winning the draft lottery, moving ahead of the Columbus Blue Jackets (65 points).

 Though there was speculation the Oilers might pick a defenseman this time around, they went for the consensus best player on the board and drafted Yakupov, who like Hall and Nugent-Hopkins before him is expected to jump straight to the NHL.
 That decision appeared even more astute when the Oilers ended up winning the sweepstakes for Schultz, who was drafted in 2008 by the Anaheim Ducks but never signed, then became a free agent after leaving the University of Wisconsin.

 The Oilers concentrated on keeping their own free agents.
 Smyth, still a scoring threat at age 36, received a two-year contract.
-Goalie Dubnyk and defenseman Jeff Petry, restricted free agents, also got new two-year deals.
+Goalie Dubnyk and defenseman Jeff Petry, restricted free agents, also got new two-year deals, and RFA d-man Theo Peckham was reupped for one year.
 The team avoided arbitration with forward Sam Gagner, who lit up the Chicago Blackhawks for a four-goal, eight-point night on Feb.
 2, by agreeing on a one-year contract.